ocoster/PreMulAlpha/README.md

 All three blending modes can be used as the pre-multiply blend mode by pre-processing the textures.
 - Additive - Set alpha to zero.
 - Alpha Blend - Multiply the color by the alpha value.
-- Multiply - Store (1 - color) in the alpha channel, then set color to black.
+- Multiply - Limited to greyscale multiply.
+Store (1 - red) in the alpha channel, then set color to black.

 Then at runtime, the blend mode can be set to (1, 1 - alpha).
 This is the blend mode code for OpenGL:
 ```